kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 Waypoints package doesn't have a main file so we have to be quite specific and manually type the path to a file we are interested in.

-3. Make use of this quite nice package
+3. Make use of this nice package

 ```
 createWaypoints(){